 Examples of digital transformation:

-- sing automation tools in all company departments helps save time, free up internal workforces and keep all documents and crucial information in order
+sing automation tools in all company departments helps save time, free up internal workforces and keep all documents and crucial information in order,

-The most significant benefits of digital transformation are:
+The most significant benefits of digitalisation are:

-- optimised business processes
+optimised business processes and fewer errors,

-remote access to data
+remote access to data,

-higher productivity and transparency
+higher productivity and transparency,

-- new products, innovative processes
+new products, digital tools and innovative processes,

-more time for meaningful tasks
+more time for meaningful tasks.